ETCF22-HAI/BitterBuster-Documentation/docs/bitterbuster/data/ai.md

 Many parts of the above are static (barrier, house, and trap positions).
 These can be exported once at the beginning, then not needed again.
 For houses, we can export positions once, associate them with IDs, then only need to continuously output the ID and whether or not a house has been visited.

 ## Screenshot
 Screenshots can be captured for the game (which uses a 16:9 ratio).
-The size of the screenshot can be adjusted within Unity.
+The size of the screenshot can be adjusted within Unity via the `CameraController` class.